St Matthew's CE School Curriculum

 We encourage children to read for pleasure by providing a wide range of texts for all ages.
 The children regularly change their reading books and are guided by staff to access books at the appropriate level.
 We have a well-stocked fiction library and are currently developing our reading material for non-fiction.

 We run an incentive across the whole school to encourage reading at home and reading for pleasure, children are encouraged to read at home 3 times a week either independently or with an adult, and in doing so receive a team point and raffle ticket entry.
 At the end of each term, we draw a raffle ticket in each class and that child wins a prize.
-We also award a reading trophy at the end of the year to a child in the school who has flourished in reading that year.
+We also award a reading trophy at the end of the year to a child in each Key Stage who has flourished in reading that year.

 Across the school we have several interventions running, including Reciprocal Reading, which focuses on the learners' understanding of the written text.